hisubram/mobilefoundation/about_push_notifications.md

         c.
 Provide a unique name.

         d.
-For Identification Credentials, select the identification credential created from the preceding step - step 2 from the list box.
+For Identification Credentials, select the identification credential that is created from the preceding step - step 2 from the list box.
 Set Validation credentials to none.

         e.
 Click **Apply**.